 Bike tour in Ljubljana

-With his informative and funny stories we passed important sites in the city, ventured out of the centre, explored the quiet parts of town, saw abandoned buildings, works of influential architect Jože Plečnik, and took enough breaks to listen to the sounds of the places and the stories that Ljubljana hides in her walls and monuments.
+They have some informative and funny stories to share, you will pass important sites in the city, venture out of the centre, explore the quiet parts of town, see abandoned buildings, works of influential architect Jože Plečnik, and take enough breaks to listen to the sounds of the places and the stories that Ljubljana hides in her walls and monuments.

 The city is pretty flat and most of it is super bike friendly.
-You can choose a long trip that lasts about four hours and costs $29 or a short one that takes half of the time and costs $23.
+You can choose a long trip that lasts about four hours and costs 38 euros or a short one that takes half of the time and costs 28 euros.
 Bikes, helmets and rain jackets are provided.
 This is one of our most recommended activities in Ljubljana.